 This is tax avoidance.
 It so happens that HMRC and I pretty much agree on what tax avoidance is.
 Tax avoidance involves taking steps to secure a tax advantage never intended by parliament.
 This means avoiding the intention of the law – hence the name 'tax avoidance'.
 Tax avoidance is not is simply reducing your tax bill.
 Paying money into a pension, claiming your personal allowance when completing your tax return and saving in an ISA (Individual Savings Account) all reduce a person’s tax bill.
 And so they should.
 Parliament created all three (and plenty of other allowances and reliefs) with the intention that people should reduce their tax bills by right or by reason of undertaking an economic activity that it wanted to encourage.
 When that tax-incentivised activity is undertaken, claiming the allowance is wholly appropriate.

 Tax avoidance is different.
 This is claiming the tax benefit provided by Parliament without suffering the associated anticipated economic consequences.
 To explain in the case of Google: advertising sales are clearly made to UK customers and some of those sales are clearly promoted by the marketing operations of Google UK.
-However, because of the structure Google has , those sales never exist in the UK for tax purposes and so cannot be taxed here.
+However, because of the structure Google has adopted, those sales never exist in the UK for tax purposes and so cannot be taxed here.
 Parliament allowed a concession on commission sales but did not anticipate the existence of the Internet and so never expected the sales themselves to fall outside UK tax.
-Google’s tax avoidance is not the result of the application of the detailed rules of the tax system, which it complies with; Google’s strategy was to set up a structure that ensures that its advertising sales are not ever delivered into the UK for tax purposes– tax avoidance
+Google’s tax avoidance is not the result of the application of the detailed rules of the tax system, which it complies with; Google’s strategy was to set up a structure that ensures that its advertising sales are not ever delivered into the UK for tax purposes and that’s the core of their tax avoidance

 This makes a mockery of Google’s claims that ‘we pay all the tax you require us to pay in the UK’ and that they take advantage of ‘the incentives that the governments offered us to operate’.
-Neither is true, which is of course why Margaret Hodge MP, chair of the PAC said in response to Matt Brittin of Google, ‘We are not accusing you of being illegal; we are accusing you of being immoral.’
+Neither is accurate, which is of course why Margaret Hodge MP, chair of the PAC said in response to Matt Brittin of Google, ‘We are not accusing you of being illegal; we are accusing you of being immoral.’

 The allegation is that Google has not used incentives in the way the government intended and does not, as a result, pay all the tax Parliament anticipated would be payable.
 The suggestion is that it has achieved this by ensuring that a key sales operation that the UK expected would be located in the country and therefore be taxed here is in fact located in Ireland.
-Google has achieved this by abusing the rules on the tax residence of companies, and in turn, therefore, of sales.
+Google has achieved this by exploiting the rules on the tax residence of companies, and in turn, therefore, of sales.
 The rules on tax residence in question were written in the steamship age – literally – which means they assume several now wholly anachronistic things which Google uses to run rings round the UK tax authorities.